| BWV 109 Ich glaube, lieber Herr, hilf

 7. Cf. Jn.
 10:14 and 27.

-8. The slight anacoluthon (change of syntactical construction in the middle of a sentence) is in the original.
-The "I" interjects a declaration of personal faith appropriate to the central theme of the cantata.
+8. The "I" interjects a declaration of personal faith appropriate to the central theme of the cantata.
 Erdmann Neumeister includes this verse in Gelobet sey der Herr, Geistliches Singen und Spielen (Gotha 1711), for which Bach probably wrote music.
 This translation follows the colometry of that edition (9 lines instead of the 8 in Neumann T, p.
 144).

 © Copyright Z. Philip Ambrose